-- Use the left rotary encoder to change the band. - Use the right rotary encoder to change the frequency. - Start the SWR measurement by pressing the left push button (Keyer/RIT/Menu).
-The SWR will continue to be displayed until the SWR measurement tool is closed, or the left push button is pressed again, or the rotary encoder is turned to change the band, or a 60 second timeout expires. - Use the right push button to exit the SWR measurement tool.
+Volume encoder: Tune encoder: Select button: Select band Change the frequency within the selected band Start the SWR measurement The SWR will continue to be displayed until the SWR measurement tool is closed, or the left push button is pressed again, or the rotary encoder is turned to change the band, or a 60 second timeout

+expires.

+Exit button: Exit the SWR measurement tool.